JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   itself if an interior zero-bit stage ever slips through anyway (a leading or trailing zero-bit stage is fine — an IO-boundary register with no logic on the outer side).
-- `sliceable_1ll` — `SPLIT_KIND_1LL` raw HDL leaf (MUX/AND/OR/XOR/...); its
+- `sliceable_1ll` — `SPLIT_KIND_1LL` and the initial-planner view of
-  operation-output boundary is legal and its interior blames like `atomic` — a placement can register the leaf boundary but can never split its content, since the leaf's own generator places the whole op in one stage regardless (§2).
-This is what stops `PLAN_CUTS` from ever wasting a 2nd/3rd cut deep inside one MUX, the direct mechanism behind an earlier bug where two cuts landing inside the same op produced two slices that split zero logic.
+  `SPLIT_KIND_MUX_BITS`; the operation-output boundary is legal and the interior blames like `atomic`.
+Ordinary planning therefore cannot waste a 2nd/3rd cut inside one 1LL operation.
+Integer MUXes have a separate, genuinely bit-chunked lowering, but only the bounded physical-neighbor refinement opts into it after whole-design timing says the output-boundary schedule is poor.
 - `atomic` — unsliceable span (reason recorded: `state_regs`,
   `feedback_vars`, `vhdl_module_text`, `inside_X_container`, ...),
 - `locked` — `params_are_fixed` (a mini-sweep result); already pipelined